 - Lower-rate taxpayers.
 If you're at the higher rate, a lot of the gain is eaten up in tax, even at the basic rate a chunk is.
 Yet if you're a non-taxpayer (likely to be living only off the state pension), then the gain here can work.

 - Those in good health and with a family history of longevity.
 How good value for money this is all depends on how long you're likely to live.
-For a basic rate taxpayer, for every scenario, barring a woman aged 62, you have to live longer than the typical life expectancy for this to pay out.
+For a basic rate taxpayer, for every scenario, barring a woman aged 62 or 65, you have to live longer than the typical life expectancy for this to pay out.

 For example, for someone doing this at 65, as a non-taxpayer you'd have to live until age 82 until you got back what you paid in, as a basic rate taxpayer you'd have to live until age 86, and as a higher rate taxpayer you'd have to live until age 94.
 Contrast that to average life expectancies for someone at that age of 83 for a man and 86 for a woman.
 Therefore for most people the gamble is against them.